eternal-flame-AD/batch-vs-runner/README.md

         start from Nth molecule (cumulative across all input files) (default 1) -delay int
         delay a certain amount of time (in ms) between spawning the next process, useful for programs that periodically do heavy IO
-  -exec string
+  -enableSlurm
+        detect slurm allocations based on environment variable and use srun to run jobs (default true) -exec string
         command to execute in worker (default "./job.sh") -lineBreak string
         linebreak for output structure: unix, dos, or mac (default "unix") -np int
-        no. of worker processes (default 1)
+        no. of worker processes (does not apply if slurm mode is in use) (default 1) -prefix string
-  -prefix string
-        prefix on individual job work directory (default "job") -verbose
+        prefix on individual job work directory (default "job") -slurmNodeTaskOverride string
+        override how many tasks to distribute to each node from the env received from slurm -verbose
         pass through worker script output to terminal -workspace string